Published May 5, 2021. Open access. | Gallery ❯ |

 Spanish common name: Serpiente látigo verde, juetiadora, lora.

 Recognition: ♂♂ 153.1 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=97.3 cm. ♀♀ 154.5 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=100 cm..1 In its area of distribution, the Green Whipsnake (Chironius exoletus) can be differentiated from most other snakes by presenting a combination of 12 rows of dorsal scales at mid-body and a uniform bright green to olive dorsal coloration.1,2 Juveniles of C. exoletus differ from those of C. flavopictus by having a yellowish cream coloration on the lower flanks, instead of bright orange or yellow.
-The highland species C. monticola also has a bright green dorsum but it has contrasting black stripes on the tail.1 In the Amazon basin, C. exoletus is often confused with C. multiventris, but this other snake is darker, has more ventral scales (161–196 versus 123–162),1 and a proportionally longer tail.3 Due to its coloration, the Green Whipsnake can also be confused with snakes of the genera Erythrolamprus, Dendrophidion, Drymoluber, and Leptophis, from which C. exoletus differs by having a lower number of dorsal scales rows.4,5
+Snout–vent length=100 cm..1 Chironius exoletus can be identified by having 12 rows of dorsal scales at mid-body and a uniform bright green to olive dorsal coloration (Fig. 1).1,2 Juveniles of C. exoletus differ from those of C. flavopictus by having a yellowish cream, instead of bright orange, coloration along the lower flanks.
+The highland species C. monticola also has a bright green dorsum but it has contrasting black stripes on the tail.1 Chironius exoletus is often confused with C. multiventris, a darker snake that has more ventral scales (161–196 versus 123–162)1 and a proportionally longer tail.3 This species differs from snakes of the genus Erythrolamprus, Dendrophidion, Drymoluber, and Leptophis by having a lower number of dorsal scale rows.4,5

-Natural history: FrequentRecorded weekly in densities below five individuals per locality..
-Chironius exoletus is a diurnal, semi-arboreal snake most active during sunny weather.
-The species inhabits evergreen lowland and foothill forests as well as pastures with scattered trees, crops, and houses6 adjacent to these forests.5 In Brazil, the species also occurs in flooded plains and dry forest.7,8 At night, individuals sleep coiled on branches of bushes and trees 0.3–8 m above the ground, usually along bodies of water or at the edge of open areas such as roads and pastures.1,3,5 On sunny days, Green Whipsnakes forage actively on the ground or on low vegetation.1 Their diet is composed primarily of frogs (including Boana appendiculata,9 B. calcarata,10 B. lanciformis,1 B. punctata,1 Dendropsophus bifurcus,1 D. marmoratus,1 Osteocephalus taurinus,11 Phyllomedusa tomopterna,12 Scinax garbei,1 S. ruber,1 Smilisca phaeota,13 Lithobates palmipes)1 but also includes salamanders (Bolitoglossa altamazonica),1 tadpoles,8 lizards (such as Hemidactylus mabouia, Thecadactylus rapicauda, and anoles),12 and birds.1 In Brazil, a specimen was seen feeding on a toxic frog of the genus Trachycephalus.14 There are records of snakes (Clelia equatoriana) preying upon individuals of C. exoletus.5 The main defense mechanism of Green Whipsnakes is to flee quickly, although they can also inflate the neck and open the mouth aggressively to appear bigger and intimidating; if this does not work, they can also strike.1,5 However, this snake has no venom glands and is harmless to humans.5 Courtship and mating in C. exoletus consists of tactile alignment, meddling, and copulation that can last 27 minutes.15 Females lay clutches of 4–12 eggs.2
+Natural history: Chironius exoletus is a diurnal and semi-arboreal snake most active during sunny weather.
+The species inhabits evergreen lowland and foothill forests as well as pastures, crops, and even buildings.5,6 In Brazil, the species also occurs in flooded plains and dry forest.7,8 At night, individuals sleep coiled on branches of bushes and trees 0.3–8 m above the ground, usually along bodies of water or at the edge of open areas such as roads and pastures.1,3,5 On sunny days, Green Whipsnakes actively forage on the ground or on low vegetation.1 Their diet is composed primarily of frogs (including Boana appendiculata,9 B. calcarata,10 B. lanciformis,1 B. punctata,1 Dendropsophus bifurcus,1 D. marmoratus,1 Osteocephalus taurinus,11 Phyllomedusa tomopterna,12 Scinax garbei,1 S. ruber,1 Smilisca phaeota,13 Lithobates palmipes)1 but also includes salamanders (Bolitoglossa altamazonica),1 tadpoles,8 lizards (including Hemidactylus mabouia, Thecadactylus rapicauda, and anoles),12 and birds.1 In Brazil, a specimen was seen feeding on a toxic frog of the genus Trachycephalus.14 There are records of snakes (Clelia equatoriana) preying upon individuals of C. exoletus.5 When cornered, whipsnakes tend to inflate the neck, open the mouth aggressively, and strike.1,5 However, this snake has no venom glands and is harmless to humans.5 Courtship and mating in C. exoletus consists of tactile alignment, meddling, and copulation that can last 27 minutes.15 The clutch size consists of 4–12 eggs.2

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..16–18 Chironius exoletus is included in this category because the species is widely distributed, occurs in over a hundred protected areas, and persists in human-modified habitats.16,19 Although there is no current information on the population trend of C. exoletus, the decline in the number of anuran prey due to pollution and emerging diseases could have a negative localized impact on the species.20 Minor, but ongoing threats to C. exoletus include mortality from vehicular traffic and illegal trafficking.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..16–18 Chironius exoletus is included in this category because the species is widely distributed, occurs in over a hundred protected areas, and persists in human-modified habitats.16,19 Although there is no current information on the population trend of the species, the decline in the number of anuran prey due to pollution and emerging diseases could have a negative localized impact.20

-Etymology: The generic name Chironius was coined by Leopold Fitzinger in 1826, but likely originated in 1790 with Blasius Merrem, who used the common name “Chiron’s Natter” for Linnaeus’ Coluber carinatus.21 In Greek mythology, Chiron was a centaur reputed for his healing abilities.
+Etymology: The name Chironius was coined by Leopold Fitzinger in 1826, but likely originated in 1790 with Blasius Merrem, who used the common name “Chiron’s Natter” for Linnaeus’ Coluber carinatus.21 In Greek mythology, Chiron was a centaur reputed for his healing abilities.
 Likewise, in ancient Greek civilization, sick people hoping for a cure flocked to temples where sacred snakes were carefully tended and presented to the sufferers.
-Therefore, the word Chironius was likely used as a reference to the healing power of snakes, a belief that lies at the foundation of medicine and crosses many cultures worldwide.
+Therefore, Chironius likely refers to the healing power of snakes, a belief that lies at the foundation of medicine and crosses many cultures worldwide.
 The specific epithet exoletus is a Latin word meaning “fully grown” or “mature.”22 It probably refers to the holotype, a large adult specimen.1

-See it in the wild: Green Whipsnakes can be seen with ~5–10% certainty in forested areas throughout their area of distribution in Ecuador.
+See it in the wild: Green Whipsnakes can be seen at a rate of about once every few weeks in forested areas throughout their area of distribution in Ecuador.
 The area having the greatest number of observations is Mindo, a valley and town in Pichincha province.
 The snakes can be spotted sleeping on vegetation along rivers at night, or moving on pastures during sunny days.

 Acknowledgments: Special thanks to Eric Osterman for finding two of the specimens of Chironius exoletus pictured in this account.